Architect0711/AngularTutorial/AngularTutorial.md

 Add links to the structural directive documentations and other ng directives

 Add item from select to Array

-Sending the changed item back to the backend via rest call

 ## Get the Prerequisites